Blanket Sizes: Types and Dimensions Guide [CHART]

 Dimensions: 85 inches by 90 inches or 216 centimeters by 229 centimeters

-If you have a full-sized bed (A.K.A. a double bed) and are looking for a blanket to add extra warmth while you sleep, consider a full-sized bed blanket.
-Keep in mind that some full-bed blankets are branded as full/queen-size blankets, making them a suitable option for both bed sizes.
+If you have a full size bed (A.K.A. a double bed) and are looking for a blanket to add extra warmth while you sleep, consider a full size bed blanket.
+Keep in mind that some full bed blankets are branded as full/queen-size blankets, making them a suitable option for both bed sizes.

 Because of this, you’ll have slightly less overhang than if you opt for a full/queen-size bed blanket for your queen bed.
 Additionally, a full/queen-size bed blanket can provide ample overhang for thicker full-size mattresses.